Super Puzzle Fighter II Turbo: Gameplay

 Puzzle Fighter borrowed rules originally found in Puyo Puyo 2 called Sousai (Garbage Countering).
 This will allow a player to counter and negate garbage being sent by the opponent with chains of their own.
 Sousai can also be used to send garbage back to the opponent, known as Garbage overflow.

 During the game, super deformed versions of various characters from Capcom's two main fighting game series (Street Fighter and Darkstalkers) act out a comical battle based on how the game is going.
 Every time one player sends Counter Gems to their opponent, their character will perform a typical fighting-game action, anything from a taunt to a special move.
 The more Counter Gems the player sends over, the "bigger" the move the character will perform.
 These animations, however, are purely cosmetic and have no actual bearing on the gameplay other than to indicate the magnitude of the counters.

 The game continues until one player's field reaches the top of its fourth column (which is where all new gems first appear).
 That player is the loser.

-The Dreamcast version of the game adds three separate modes: X-Mode, Y-Mode, and Z-Mode.
+The Dreamcast version of the game adds three separate modes: X-Mode, Y-Mode and Z-Mode.
 Whereas X-mode is the original version of the core game, Y-Mode and Z-Mode have more drastic gameplay changes.
 Y-Mode makes the gems break as soon as three or more are aligned in a row, column, or diagonally, like in Columns, whereas Z-mode makes lines of gems rise up from the bottom of the screen, and the player controls a 2x2 square cursor, with which they rotate already-placed pieces, similarly to Tetris Attack.

 Characters

-The characters are from Capcom's two major fighting game sequels, Street Fighter Alpha 2 and Night Warriors: Darkstalkers' Revenge.
+The puzzle fighters on the roster are crossing over from Capcom's two major fighting game sequels that were recent at the time, such as Street Fighter Alpha 2 and Night Warriors: Darkstalkers' Revenge.
 A spin-off that uses most of these character sprites called Super Gem Fighter Mini Mix was released in 1997.